gitAkashDass/Proof-Of-Concept-Data-Science/README.md

 # 3) Scraping Amazon HTML Data Without using Requests or API

 This is a step by step basic level WebScraping project meant as a PROOF OF CONCEPT .

-## Features

-- This project is about Scraping Data From Amazon.in and without using Requests or API
+* This project is about Scraping Data From Amazon.in and without using Requests or API

 # 4) Quick scrape Web Data With Pandas